dino-/xmonad-polybar-conf/README.md

 Optional but useful

+- blueberry               # For bluetooth, also includes a tray icon
 - network-manager-applet  # For the tray, if you use NetworkManager
-- blueberry               # For bluetooth, also includes a tray icon
+- pavucontrol             # PulseAudio mixer, right-click on VOL to launch
 - rofi                    # Fancy app launcher, does a lot more

 Tray applets need to be started from somewhere, like an ~/.xinitrc X start